Upon graduating, a lawyer in the United States can expect to earn around $160,000 depending on what type of law they practice and where.

-If you’re going to go down this route, find an agency that has dealt with law firms in the past.
-They’ll already know how to get your firm the attention it deserves, thereby shortening the time it takes to see results.
+If you are going to go down this route, find an agency that has dealt with law firms in the past.
+They will already know how to get your firm the attention it deserves, thereby shortening the time it takes to see results.

 Time to Go About Starting a Law Firm?

-If you have dreams of starting a law firm, the tips in this post should help you get things moving.
+If you have dreams of starting a law firm, the tips in this post should help you get things moving financially.

-It’s fair to say that you’re going to experience many challenges.
+It is fair to say that you’re going to experience many challenges including financial obstacles.
 But if you take an objective look at each problem, you should always be able to find a reasonable solution that’ll help you take your firm to the next level.

-If you can do that consistently, it won’t be long before you’re one of the top law firms in the area.
+If you can do that consistently, it won’t be long before you are one of the top law firms in the area.